chrishuson/course-files/docs/alg2/index.md

 - Understand and use polynomial functions
 - Analyze and interpret the behavior of polynomial functions
-- Explore rational functions and their properties
+- Rational functions
+- Rational equations
+- Polynomial Identities

 #### Unit 3: Complex Numbers and Rational Exponents

-- Understand and apply properties of linear functions
-- Explore and model exponential growth and decay
-- Solve problems involving linear and exponential functions
+- Exponent Properties
+- Solving Equations with Square and Cube Roots
+- A New Kind of Number
+- Solving Quadratics with Complex Numbers

-#### Unit 4: Trigonometric Functions
+#### Unit 4: Exponential Functions and Equations

+- Growing and Shrinking
+- Understanding Non-Integer Inputs
+- Missing Exponents
+- The Constant *e*
-- Understand and use trigonometric functions
+- Logarithmic Functions and Graphs
-- Model periodic phenomena using trigonometric functions
-- Solve problems involving trigonometric functions

-#### Unit 5: Modeling with Functions
+#### Unit 5: Transformations of Functions

-- Use functions to model real-world situations
+- Translations, Reflections, and Symmetry
-- Analyze and interpret models to make predictions
+- Scaling Outputs and Inputs
-- Explore different types of functions and their applications
+- Putting It All Together

-#### Unit 6: Inferences and Conclusions from Data
+#### Unit 6: Trigonometric Functions

-- Understand and apply concepts of statistics and probability
-- Analyze data to make inferences and draw conclusions
-- Use statistical methods to solve problems

-#### Unit 7:s of Probabil of Probability

-- Understand and apply basic concepts of probability
-- Calculate probabilities of compound events using various methods
-- Use probability to make informed decisions and predictions
+- The Unit Circle
+- Periodic Functions
+- Trigonometry Transformations
+- Putting It All Together

-#### Unit 8: Polynomial and Rational Relationships
+#### Unit 7: Statistical Inferences

-- Explore relationships between polynomial and rational functions
-- Analyze and interpret the behavior of these functions
-- Solve problems involving polynomial and rational relationships
+- Study Types
+- Distributions
+- Not All Samples Are the Same
+- Analyzing Experimental Data

 ---
-BECA Mathematics, Dr. Huson - [Home](https://math.huson.com/) - [Algebra 2](../alg2) - [CFM](../cfm) - [Modeling](../modeling) - [About](https://math.huson.com/Contact)
+BECA Mathematics, Dr. Huson - [Home](https://math.huson.com/) - [Precalculus](../alg2) - [Geometry](../geom) - [About](https://math.huson.com/Contact)